 The Face2Face School Tour subsidy program, supported by CIBC and CN, provides an engaging and accessible point of entry to the Beaverbrook Art Gallery’s exhibitions for elementary and secondary school students.
-Many schools have already taken advantage of this valuable program, and the Gallery is encouraging even more schools to participate in 2014.
+Many schools have already taken advantage of this valuable program, and the Gallery is encouraging even more schools to participate.

 “The Face2Face program gives students a high-quality, unique learning experience, which allows them to explore the visual arts, to better appreciate and understand the conceptual and technical side of art-making, and to strengthen visual literacy and thinking skills,” says the Gallery’s Manager of Public Programs, Adda Mihailescu.

 A one-hour exhibition tour, specifically designed for school groups, encourages students to find both pleasure and meaning in the visual arts.
 Students tour several current exhibitions, which may include selections of both contemporary and historical works of art from the Gallery’s Canadian, British, and